emilybache/TirePressure-Kata/README.md

 Acknowledgements
 ----------------

-This exercise was originally designed by Luca Minudel and is included in his repo [TDDwithMockObjectsAndDesignPrinciples](https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples)
+This exercise was originally designed by Luca Minudel and is included in his repo [TDDwithMockObjectsAndDesignPrinciples](https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples).
+See also the video I made about it: https://youtu.be/ldthYMeXSoI